roboncode/avocadojs/docs/guide/best-practices.md

   const cursor = await orango.query(aql)
   let results = cursor.all()
-  let users = User.fromJSON(results)
-  return users
+  // convert results from JSON to models return User.fromJSON(results)
 }
 ```

-> If you find something that Orango cannot do, submit an issue.
+<o-tip type="👍">If you find something that Orango cannot do, submit an feature request.</o-tip>